Everyone is talking about it but just exactly what is it and what do I need to know to improve it. Well, that is the question.

 - Etsy – This is another good way of finding keywords and phrases that potential buyers are using right now to find products like yours.
 I can’t stress this enough the right now bit, Etsy and algorithms are a funny thing.
 They are constantly changing and evolving.
 If you use this method it is always a good idea to give your listings a check up and see if there is anything you can change on a regular basis.

 So you have done your research and have great keywords and phrases ready to go, so what now?
 There are 140 characters available to you in your title, but that doesn’t mean you need to use them all.
-Contrary to popular belief, and as reported in the Etsy KEYWORDS 101: EVERYTHING YOU NEED TO KNOW, when writing titles, use your most descriptive keywords and keep a buyer in mind, not a computer.
-The first 40 characters are the most important for your SEO optimisation for Etsy search anyway, so focus on getting your message across using the best keywords in this space but at the same time constructing a sentence that makes sense.
-I can hear you ask why.
+Contrary to popular belief, and as reported in the Etsy Seller handbook, when writing titles, use your most descriptive keywords and keep a buyer in mind, not a computer.
+The first 40 characters are the most important for your SEO optimisation for Etsy search.
+Focus on writing short, clear and descriptive titles getting your message across using the best keywords in this space but at the same time constructing a sentence that is easy for a buyer to read.
+Lead with the keywords that best describe your item and don’t just jam pack your title full of the same keyword phrases as your tags.
+I can hear you ask why;

-- Buyers only get a sneak peak of what you have to offer when they search for products so it’s a good idea to get your message out on what you are selling at this crucial should I click or scroll on by stage.
+- Buyers only get a sneak peak of what you have to offer when they search for products so it’s a good idea to get your message out on what you are selling at this crucial stage especially on mobile devices.

-- But really, the most important reason is Etsy ranks the first 40 characters as more relevant as they are at the beginning of your title.
-So basically if you want to get found in searches for a particular keyword phrase, put this is the first 40 characters.
+- The first 40 characters are more relevant as they are at the beginning of your title.
+So basically if you want to get found in searches for a particular keyword phrase, put this in the first 40 characters.

-That leads me to keyword rich tags.
-Let me just say your tags are very important in getting your items found.
+Tags are very important in getting your items found in searches.
 We have all seen the items listed that show up on the first page of searches that only have a basic three or four word title.
 Well guess what, they have awesome tags.

-I used to be of the belief that your title keywords and phrases have to match your tags, well yes and no. If you are using the best keywords and phrases in your more simplified title than yes, use these in your tags.
+I used to be of the belief that your title keywords and phrases have to match your tags, which is how we used to write our titles and yes, there will still be an overlap with some of your keyword phrases in both your title and your tags.
+If you are using the best keywords and phrases in your more simplified title than yes, use these in your tags.

 Here is a little run down on good and bad tag choices;